laura-dietz/recipes/apple-pancakes.md

 1. add 1.5 tbsp of unsalted butter (or oil) to pan
 2. increase heat of pan to 7
 3. (when butter is melted and pan is hot -- if butter turns brown the pan is too hot and the butter is burnt.
 Let pan cool down, wipe butter out, start over with 3.1)): add batter into pan, cook for 1 minute
+4. after 1 minute flip over
-4. after 1 minute, place pan in oven
+5. after 1 minute, place pan in oven

 ## Baking in the oven
 1. bake for 15 minutes at 450 degrees (do step 5 in the mean time)